Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

-So, you have decided you want a small animal but aren't sure which kind would best suit your life.
+So you've decided you want a small animal but aren't sure which kind would best suit your life.
 Below are many different ideas—some of which are more common, as well as some that are more unusual.
 These animals represent a range of personalities, possibilities, space requirements, and budgets, but hopefully you will find at least one or two ideas to explore further.

 Axolotl are cute little amphibians that can make for great starter pets.
 They're about the same maintenance and habitat as a fish but you get something that's a little more unique and as you can see by the photos—they can smile.